youtube/cobalt/cobalt/site/docs/overview.md

     *   Cobalt precompiles a set of shaders that are sufficient to express all graphical effects, thereby accommodating platforms that cannot compile shaders at runtime.
-    *   Cobalt requires a compliant C++03 compiler, allowing it to reach platforms with legacy toolchains.
+    *   Cobalt requires a compliant C++11 compiler, allowing it to reach platforms with toolchains that don't support the newest C++17 features.

 *   **Small footprint**
     *   Cobalt is optimized for memory.
 Its surface cache never exceeds a